-You may obtain copies of this prospectus, the related prospectus supplement and the related final data statement by writing to Fannie Mae, Attention: Fixed-Income Securities, 3900 Wisconsin Avenue NW, Area 2H-3S, Washington, DC 20016 or by calling the Fannie Mae Helpline at 1-800-237-8627 or (202) 752-7115.
-A preliminary prospectus supplement is typically available on or before, and the final prospectus supplement is typically available on the first business day after, the settlement date of the related issuance of Mega certificates.
-These documents will also be available on our Web site at www.fanniemae.com.
-We are providing our Internet address solely for your information.
-Unless otherwise stated, information appearing on our Web site is not incorporated into this prospectus or into any prospectus supplement or final data statement.
+This prospectus, the related prospectus supplement, the related final data statement and, if applicable, the multifamily Mega supplement are available on our website at www.fanniemae.com.
+You may also obtain copies of these documents without charge by emailing us at fixedincome_marketing@fanniemae.com; calling Fannie Mae at 800-2FANNIE (800-232-6643); or writing to Fannie Mae, Attention: Fixed-Income Securities, 3900 Wisconsin Avenue NW, Area 2H-3S, Washington, DC 20016.
+A preliminary prospectus supplement is typically available on the first business day after, the settlement date of the related issuance of Mega certificates.
+All references to our website address are provided solely for your information.
+Unless otherwise stated, information appearing on our website is not incorporated into this prospectus or into any prospectus supplement.